Star Trek: The Next Generation (1994 video game): Settings

 The game has three different settings.

-Bridge- Various interface stations allow the player to navigate, start away missions, and access the password system which can be used to play saved games at different points of the game.
+Bridge - Various interface stations allow the player to navigate, start away missions, and access the password system which can be used to play saved games at different points of the game.

-Combat- Should an enemy attack the Enterprise, the red alert klaxons go off and the visual is transferred to a tactical grid that shows the Enterprise and the attacking ship.
+Combat - Should an enemy attack the Enterprise, the red alert klaxons go off and the visual is transferred to a tactical grid that shows the Enterprise and the attacking ship.
 The player may fire phasers and photon torpedoes while maneuvering.
 Damage sustained during these battles can either be repaired at the Engineering console on the bridge, or at one of the three starbases in the sector.
 Damage inflicted can affect various systems, such as being unable to beam down to away missions, unable to access navigation, blurred and garbled communications, or ship destruction.

-Away Mission- The player controls four members of an away team.
+Away Mission - The player controls four members of an away team.
 The player can control each one in turn by switching to the respective portrait.
 Certain characters have different abilities based on their service branch.

 Release

 A version of the game for the Atari Jaguar was announced in early 1994 and was in development by Spectrum HoloByte but it was never released, despite being advertised in video game magazines at the time.
+Similarly, a version for the Sega CD was announced and previewed by magazines, but never released.